Raykang35/Lammps_INS/README.md

 1 C
 2 H
 ```

+2. Relax the structure using Lammps

-2. Run Phonopy to create supercell structure
+3. Run Phonopy to create supercell structure

 ```
 phonopy --lammps -c anthracene_chimes111.lmp -d --dim 4 6 2
 ```

-3. Create sub-folders to put supercell into the sub-folder (using parallel).
+4. Create sub-folders to put supercell into the sub-folder (using parallel).
 ```
 parallel "mkdir {} && mv supercell-{} {}/supercell" ::: {001..xyz}
 ```

-4. Copy lammps.in file to each subfolder
+5. Copy lammps.in file to each subfolder
 ```
 parallel 'cd {} && cp ../lammps.in . && cd ..' ::: {001..xyz}
 ```

-5. Before running Lammps, you have to modify the supercell file.
+6. Before running Lammps, you have to modify the supercell file.
 Because ChIMES version of Lammps is 2020 and is not support "Atom Type Label".
 Therefore, you have to change this part back to

 ```
 Masses